Fiscal and Financial Planning Guide 2024-2025

 Federal (age 65 and over)

-People aged 65 and over, as well as those eligible for the disability tax credit, can take advantage of a non-refundable tax credit of up to $2,500 on expenditures of up to $20,000 for work to enable them to access their dwelling and perform the tasks of daily living, or to reduce the risk of injury in the dwelling.
-The work must be of a durable nature and an integral part of the dwelling.
+People aged 65 and older, as well as those eligible for the disability tax credit, may be eligible for a non-refundable tax credit of up to $2,500 for expenses of up to $20,000 related to work designed to make the home accessible and facilitate the performance of daily living activities, or to reduce the risk of injury in the home.
+The work must be of a permanent nature and form an integral part of the home.

 Examples of eligible work :